UpperCaseWenYen/Data-Cleaning-EDA-Project-/Data Cleaning/dataCleaning.md

 # A SQL Data Cleaning Project
 ---
-This is done by liewwenyen@gmail.com
+An SQL exercise for practicing data cleaning by Liew Wen Yen liewwenyen@gmail.com

 ## Original Data
 This is a snippet from the data.
 ```sql